-When you’re watching sport together, try to be aware of your comments.
-You can encourage a positive sporting attitude by encouraging and cheering on your team for their efforts, even if they’re losing badly.
-Abusing a losing team can send a negative message to your child.
+When you’re watching sport together, it can help to be aware of your comments.
+You can encourage a positive sporting attitude by cheering on your team for their efforts, even if they’re losing badly.
+Abusing a team, umpire or anyone else for a loss can send a negative message to your child.

 On the sideline